opsschool/curriculum/monitoring_101.rst

 `Collectd <https://collectd.org>`_ collects system-level metrics on each machine.
 It works by loading a list of plugins, and polls data from various sources.
-The data are send to different back-end (Graphite, Riemann) and can be used to trigger alerts with Nagios.
+The data are sent to different backend (Graphite, Riemann) and can be used to trigger alerts with Nagios.

 Sensu